pulumi/docs/content/docs/get-started/kubernetes/configure.md

 ---
-title: Configure Cluster Access | Kubernetes
+title: Configure Kubernetes | Kubernetes
-h1: Configure Cluster Access
+h1: Configure Kubernetes
-linktitle: Configure Cluster Access
+linktitle: Configure Kubernetes
 meta_desc: This page provides an overview of how to configure a Kubernetes project.
 weight: 4
 menu: